 Function switches FS1-4 |

-Each function switch can be configured as:
+Each button can be configured as:

 - a momentary switch